dabeaz/curio/docs/reference.rst

    The final result is returned in the same manner as the usual ``Task.join()`` method used on Curio tasks.

+.. asyncmethod:: wait()

+   Waits for the thread to terminate, but do not result any result.

+.. attribute:: AsyncThread.result

+   The result of the thread, if completed.
+If accessed before the thread terminates, a ``RuntimeError`` exception is raised.
+If the task crashed with an exception, that exception is reraised on access.

 .. asyncmethod:: cancel()

    Cancels the asynchronous thread.
 The behavior is the same as cancellation performed on Curio tasks.
 Note: An asynchronous thread can only be cancelled when it performs blocking operations on asynchronous objects (e.g., using ``AWAIT()``.

+As a shortcut for creating an asynchronous thread, you can use ``spawn_thread()`` instead.

+.. asyncfunction:: spawn_thread(func=None, *args, daemon=False)

+   Launch an asynchronous thread that runs the callable ``func(*args)``.
+   ``daemon`` specifies if the thread runs in daemonic mode.
+This function may also be used as a context manager if ``func`` is ``None``.
+   In that case, the body of the context manager executes in a separate thread.
+For the context manager case, the body is not allowed to perform any asynchronous operation involving ``async`` or ``await``.
+However, the ``AWAIT()`` function may be used to delegate asynchronous operations back to Curio's main thread.

 Within a thread, the following function can be used to execute a coroutine.